gcappon/agata/docs_vuepress/guides/listFunctionalities.md

 List of functions that can be used to compute time related glucose metrics:
    - `timeInHypoglycemia`: function that computes the percentage of time spent in hypoglycemia.
+   - `timeInL1Hypoglycemia`: function that computes the percentage of time spent in level 1 hypoglycemia.
+   - `timeInL2Hypoglycemia`: function that computes the percentage of time spent in level 2 hypoglycemia.
    - `timeInHyperglycemia`: function that computes the percentage of time spent in hyperglycemia;
+   - `timeInL1Hyperglycemia`: function that computes the percentage of time spent in level 1 hyperglycemia;
+   - `timeInL2Hyperglycemia`: function that computes the percentage of time spent in level 2 hyperglycemia;
    - `timeInTarget`: function that computes the percentage of time spent in the target range;
-   - `timeInSevereHypoglycemia`: function that computes the percentage of time spent in severe hypoglycemia;
-   - `timeInSevereHyperglycemia`: function that computes the percentage of time spent in severe hyperglycemia;
    - `timeInTightTarget`: function that computes the percentage of time spent in the tight target range;
    - `timeInGivenRange`: function that computes the percentage of time spent in the given range.